github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/setting-up-the-codeql-cli.md

 {% endnote %}

-For information about installing the {% data variables.product.prodname_codeql_cli %} in a CI system to create results to display in {% data variables.product.prodname_dotcom %} as code scanning alerts, see [Installing {% data variables.product.prodname_codeql_cli %} in your CI system](/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/installing-codeql-cli-in-your-ci-system).
+For information about installing the {% data variables.product.prodname_codeql_cli %} in a CI system to create results to display in {% data variables.product.prodname_dotcom %} as code scanning alerts, see "[AUTOTITLE](/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/installing-codeql-cli-in-your-ci-system)."

 ### 1. Download the {% data variables.product.prodname_codeql_cli %} zip package